MRS CHU'S STORY

-From the moment Lola was delivered into the cold, sterile environment of the labor ward of Mount Sinai Doctors – Chinatown, she was not a happy camper.
-The first thing she did upon entering the world was express her displeasure at having her warm, comfortable, intrauterine existence rudely terminated by crying loudly for exactly one minute.
+From the moment Lola was delivered into the cold, sterile environment of the labor ward of Mount Sinai Beth Israel hospital in the summer of 1960, she was not a happy camper.
+The first thing she did upon entering the world was to express her displeasure at having her warm, comfortable, intrauterine existence rudely terminated by crying loudly for exactly one minute.
 Lola then lapsed into a stern, sullen silence that lasted until her second birthday.

 While Lola Poon was healthy and of average weight at birth, she gained minimal weight through the first six months of her life because she simply refused to feed.
-Even when she was clearly hungry, and quite frankly desperately in need of nourishment, Lola adamantly would not drink her mother's breast milk.
-The doctors suspected Lola may have an intestinal malabsorption syndrome, or perhaps a mild case of pyloric stenosis, but the absence of vomiting and diarrhea, and a normal upper GI endoscopy, made these diagnoses unlikely.
+Even when clearly hungry and quite frankly desperately in need of nourishment, Lola adamantly would not drink her mother's breast milk.
+The doctors suspected Lola may have an intestinal malabsorption syndrome, or perhaps an occult case of pyloric stenosis, but the absence of vomiting and diarrhea, and a normal upper GI endoscopy and biopsy made these diagnoses unlikely.
 Lola Poon was simply a willful infant.
-She’d steadfastly decided that she didn’t like the taste of her mother’s milk—nor nine out of ten of the baby formulas that were on the market at the time.
-Months later, having finally found the one milk formula that she would actually drink, Lola started putting on weight, and she bounced back to a generous 150% of her expected body weight by the time she was twelve months old; it was as if she was stocking up in case her precious perfect milk formula might no longer be available in the future.
+She’d steadfastly decided that she didn’t like the taste of her mother’s milk nor nine out of ten of the baby formulas that were on the market at the time.
+Months later, having finally found the one milk formula that she would drink, Lola started putting on weight, and she bounced back to a generous 150% of her expected body weight by the time she was twelve months old.
+It was as if she was stocking up in case her precious perfect milk formula might no longer be available in the future.

-Soon after Lola’s second birthday, her mother, Mei-Yee, went through another round of frustration with little Mei-Ling: toilet training.
+Soon after Lola’s second birthday, her mother, Mei-Yee, went through another frustrating experience with little Mei-Ling: toilet training.
 For no reason that Mei-Yee could determine, Lola simply would not open her bowels when given the opportunity to do so.
-The outcome of this new form of defiance was some prolonged and very painful bouts of constipation that required a number of visits to the emergency room, many doses of laxatives, and the occasional suppository to clear.
+The outcome of this new form of defiance was some prolonged and very painful bouts of constipation that required several visits to the emergency room, many doses of laxatives, and the occasional suppository to clear.

-By the time Lola turned three, Mei-Yee had noticed other disturbing behavioral issues also.
+By the time Lola turned three, Mei-Yee had noticed another disturbing behavioral issue.
 When Lola would play, she would line up her collection of dolls—as well as those of her older sister, Sui-Feng ‘Hilary’—arranged in order from smallest to tallest, and she would shout orders at them.
-More disturbing was Lola’s habit of punishing the dolls who didn’t do as she commanded.
-The non-compliant dolls would be positioned facing the corner of the room with their hands pinned—with clothes pegs—behind their backs, for days at a time.
-When questioned what they’d done wrong, Lola would simply say, “They haven’t learned how to play properly yet.
+More disturbing again was Lola’s habit of punishing the dolls who didn’t do as she commanded.
+The non-compliant dolls would be positioned facing a corner of the room with their hands pinned behind their backs with clothes pins for days at a time.
+When questioned what they’d done wrong Lola would simply say, “They haven’t learned how to play properly.
 They will, though.
-They just need to spend some time all alone.”
+They just need to some alone time.”

-Despite Hilary being three years older than Lola, she was always afraid of her.
+Despite Hilary being three years Lola’s senior, she was always afraid of her little sister.
 The two siblings never played together despite sharing a room for the first five years of Lola’s life.
 For her fifth birthday Lola insisted that the Poon family move to a larger apartment—one with three bedrooms.
-She got her way, of course.
-Lola always got her way.
-No one in the small Poon family was willing to disagree with Lola.
-They all knew what the consequences of such action would bring; the wrath of Lola was not something any of them would ever choose voluntarily.
+She got her way, of course; Lola always got her way.
+No one in the small Poon family was ever willing to disagree with Lola.
+They all knew what the consequences of such action would bring.
+The wrath of Lola was not something any of them would ever choose voluntarily.

 Lola’s father, Chi-Kung ‘Henry’ Poon, had met and married Mei-Yee only months before moving from Guangzhou to New Eden to further his studies in engineering.
-Henry and Mei-Yee had been born in the same village—in the hills above Guangzhou—but Henry’s family had moved to the city when he was a young boy.
-It was Henry’s parents, however, who’d arranged the meeting with Mei-Yee; they couldn’t bear the thought of Henry moving to New Eden and marrying an American girl.
+Henry and Mei-Yee had been born in the same village in the hills above Guangzhou, but Henry’s family had moved to the city when he was a young boy.
+It was Henry’s parents who’d arranged the meeting with Mei-Yee.
+They couldn’t bear the thought of Henry moving to New Eden and marrying an American girl.

 Henry had taken to his adopted country enthusiastically; Mei-Yee pined for her homeland.
-She desperately wanted to be with her family, particularly to aid her with the rearing of her two daughters.
-It was lonely for Mei-Yee in New Eden, despite living right in the middle of Chinatown where there was no shortage of Cantonese speakers.
-Mei-Yee couldn’t understand the obsession Americans had with consuming, and the busy lifestyles that the people all around her seemed to thrive on.
+She desperately wanted to be living in close proximity of her extended family, particularly to aid her with the rearing of her two daughters.
+It was lonely for Mei-Yee in New Eden despite living right in the middle of Chinatown where there was no shortage of Cantonese speakers.
+Mei-Yee just couldn’t understand the obsession Americans had with consuming, and the busy lifestyles that the people all around her seemed to thrive on.
 She craved quiet and solitude—things nigh on impossible to find while living at the corner of Grand and Bowery.

 Upon starting elementary school, Lola’s difficult and unpredictable behavior changed precipitously; Mei-Yee couldn’t believe what she was seeing.
-Lola stopped being willful, and expressing her displeasure when things weren’t going her way, and started being kind and helpful.
+Lola stopped being willful and expressing her displeasure when things weren’t going her way, and she started being kind and helpful.
 Mei-Yee was even more surprised when Lola’s first report card came home describing her as the model student: courteous, helpful, hard-working, disciplined.
-Mei-Yee could see how hard-working, and disciplined might apply to Lola, but courteous?
-Helpful?
+Mei-Yee could see how hard-working and disciplined might apply to Lola, but helpful?
+Courteous?
 Who was this child, and where had this new, compliant version of Lola come from?

-The simple answer was that on arriving at school, it was glaringly obvious to Lola that she couldn’t get her way there by being defiant.
+The simple answer was that upon commencing school it had been glaringly obvious to Lola that she couldn’t get her way there by being defiant.
 She realized that she had to control her environment in more subtle ways.
 This meant being good.
-Lola had learned quickly upon arriving at school that good students were given options, while disruptive students generally had their options taken away.
-Good students got to make decisions and direct their own learning, whereas bad behavior only lead to having freedom and control taken away.
+Lola had learned quickly that good students were given options, while disruptive students generally had their options taken away.
+Good students got to make decisions and direct their own learning, whereas bad behavior led to having freedom and control taken away.

-Lola was fond of Angelina because she spoke her mind when other less interesting students—those who didn’t appear to have opinions of their own—kept their mouths shut.
-Lola despised people, children and adults alike, who didn’t have an opinion about important matters.
-What’s the point of living if you don’t think about stuff?
+Lola was fond of Angelina because she spoke her mind when other, less interesting students, kept quiet.
+Lola despised people—children and adults alike—who didn’t have opinions about important matters.
+What’s the point of living if you don’t think about stuff? thought Lola to herself.
 Are they completely stupid, or just plain lazy?

 “Why do you mumble all the time, Lola?” asked Angelina, genuinely interested to hear Lola’s response.